scala/scala-lang/_posts/2026-01-22-release-notes-3.8.0.md

 final class audited extends StaticAnnotation
 ```

 * **LTS/Next series indicators** [#24709](https://github.com/scala/scala3/pull/24709) - Starting with Scala 3.3, all artifacts are published with a special attribute in the pom.xml.
 This attribute indicates whether a given version is part of the LTS or Next series.
 Tooling can use this information to adjust its behaviour.
-Starting with 3.8.0 and the upcoming 3.3.8 LTS, the attribute name has changed from `scala.versionLine` to `info.scala.versionLine`.
+Starting with Scala 3.8 and the upcoming 3.3.8 LTS, the attribute name has changed from `scala.versionLine` to `info.scala.versionLine`.
 The change was required due to a negative interaction with build tools that assume attributes starting with `scala` are reserved.
 * **Nightly builds in a new repository** - Scala 3 nightly builds for both Scala Next and Scala 3.3 LTS series are now published to a new repository: [https://repo.scala-lang.org/](https://repo.scala-lang.org/).
 You can read more about this change in a [dedicated blogpost](https://www.scala-lang.org/news/new-scala-nightlies-repo.html).
 * **JDK 26 support** - Scala can now emit and consume JDK 26 bytecode.
 As mentioned [earlier](#jdk17is-now-required), the internal implementation of lazy vals has been adjusted to replace the deprecated `sun.misc.Unsafe` with `VarHandles`.
 Starting with JDK 24, `sun.misc.Unsafe` emits runtime warnings.
 In JDK 26, it will throw an exception.
 This change makes newly published code compatible with JDK 26.
 However, these problems might still be triggered by previously published libraries or their transitive dependencies.
 We are working on tools to modify existing lazy-vals-related code to make them future-proof and ease migration to upcoming JDK versions.
 For more details, see the technical discussion in [Jakub Kozłowski's latest podcast with Łukasz Biały](https://www.youtube.com/watch?v=K_omndY1ifI), VirtusLab's Scala Advocate who prototyped this idea.